Why the Work Reads Differently to Pilots

 In Closing

-When pilots find familiar logic within the work, they are not discovering a hidden message.
-They are recognizing a way of thinking.
-Others may never notice those relationships—and nothing is lost.
+When pilots find familiar logic within the work, they are not discovering a hidden message—they are recognizing a way of thinking.
+Others may never notice those relationships, and nothing is lost.

 The work does not ask who the viewer is.

-It only asks for attention.
+It asks only for attention.

 This article reflects themes that recur throughout my aviation‑informed visual practice, where structure, precision, and non‑literal systems shape the work at an institutional scale.
 An overview of this approach can be found here.